-I am pleased to share with you my first authored book, Catholic Activism Today: Individual Transformation and the Struggle for Social Justice (available on amazon here).
-This book provides the reader with a clear sense of what animates Catholic contemporary civic engagement.
+My first authored book, Catholic Activism Today: Individual Transformation and the Struggle for Social Justice provides the reader with a clear sense of what animates Catholic contemporary civic engagement (available on amazon here).

 In brief, I argue that American Catholic engagement was previously done through Catholic groups or organizations typically organized at the parish level.
 Today, Catholics who seek to be civically engaged as Catholics do so through “discipleship groups” where they are gathered for spiritual formation and then engage a wide variety of issues as individuals.
 There are five core values that animate discipleship groups: transformation, Christ-centeredness, community, outreach, and compassion.
 There are, of course, assets and liabilities for these discipleship groups, on a variety of levels, from the practical to the magisterial authority of the Church.
-Catholic Activism Today will be part of the Religion and Social Transformation series at New York University Press and you can learn more about it, as well as download the instructor’s guide, at the title link above.
+Catholic Activism Today is part of the Religion and Social Transformation series at New York University Press and you can learn more about it, as well as download the instructor’s guide, at the title link above.
 It was featured on Catholic Books Review.